 He was promoted commander with seniority from 2 October 1780, and in November 1781 took the new Latona 38 to Norway as a temporary replacement for Captain Lord Hugh Conway, commanding her for three months in what proved to be a fretful, fruitless and frustrating cruise.

 In March of the following year Burney recommissioned the Bristol 50, and having been posted captain on 18 June 1782 he took her out with the fleet to relieve Gibraltar on 18 October, and from thence sailed to the East Indies with a convoy.
-On 19 April 1783 nineteen of the Bristol’s crew were amongst two hundred people who lost their lives when the East Indiaman Duke of Athol blew up in the Madras Roads.
-The Bristol subsequently fought at the action off Cuddalore under Vice-Admiral Sir Edward Hughes on 20 June, but shortly afterwards Burney was obliged to return home in poor health.
+On 19 April 1783 nineteen of the Bristol s crew were amongst two hundred people who lost their lives when the East Indiaman Duke of Athol blew up in the Madras Roads.
+The Bristol subsequently fought at the Battle of Cuddalore under Vice-Admiral Sir Edward Hughes on 20 June where she suffered ten men wounded, but shortly afterwards Burney was obliged to return home in poor health.